 Oxidized-Bali subgroup: e.g., Bali, Grosnaja, Kaba, and Mokoia

-The CV-oxidized and CV-reduced subgroups are separated on the basis of metal abundances and the Ni content of sulfide (Howard et al., 2010).
+The CV-oxidized and CV-reduced subgroups were separated on the basis of metal abundances and the Ni content of sulfide (Howard et al., 2010).
 The previously used discriminator, magnetite abundance, has been shown to overlap between oxidized and reduced subgroups.
 The oxidized-Bali subgroup has a higher degree of aqueous alteration than oxidized-Allende.
 The subgroups reflect varying degrees of aqueous/oxidative alteration, which has been found to be correlated with the amount of ice-bearing matrix that was initially accreted (Ebel et al., 2009).
 For more mineralogical relationships, see Appendix I, Carbonaceous Chondrites).

 Some investigators (e.g., Greenwood et al., 2003 and Wasson et al., 2013) have proposed that the CK chondrites could represent an extension of the CV group.
 This subgroup is considered to reflect varying degrees of metamorphism including impact-generated crushing, thermal alteration, and recrystallization processes (Wasson et al., 2013).
 In a subsequent study, Dunn et al. (2016) compared magnetite in a number of CK and CV chondrites, and presented geochemical, mineralogical, and petrographic evidence which is more consistent with separate CV and CK parent bodies; details of their study can also be found on the Dhofar 015 page.

 A study was undertaken by Bonal et al. (2004, 2006) to refine the subtypes of several CV3 chondrites.
 They utilized several methods to obtain their data, including Raman spectrometry of organic material, a petrologic study of Fe zoning in olivine phenocrysts, presolar grain abundance, and a noble gas study.
 These methods are in contrast to that of TL sensitivity data of feldspar which is typically used to determine subtypes of ordinary chondrites, and which was previously applied to the CV3 chondrites.
-They suggest that TL sensitivity data is not applicable to aqueously altered carbonaceous chondrites because of loss of feldspars through dissolution, leading to an underestimate of the petrologic subtypes.
+They suggest that TL sensitivity data are not applicable to aqueously altered carbonaceous chondrites because of loss of feldspars through dissolution, leading to an underestimate of the petrologic subtypes.
 They have redefined the petrologic subtypes of the common CV3 members as follows:

 These differences in petrologic subtype are explained by Greenwood et al. (2009) in their study of CV and CK chondrite relationships.
 They assert that there is a decoupling between the silicate and organic components with respect to measurements involving thermal metamorphism.

-The Bali-like matrix mineralogy was formed by one or more mechanisms; in particular, asteroidal aqueous alteration of material similar to that of the primitive CV3 reduced subgroup at temperatures below 300°C, or re-condensation of vaporized, pre-accretionary, chondritic-rich dust.
+The Bali-like matrix mineralogy was formed by one or more mechanisms; in particular, asteroidal aqueous alteration of precursor material at temperatures below 300°C, or re-condensation of vaporized, pre-accretionary, chondritic-rich dust.
 Grosnaja contains 51 vol% matrix component and exhibits a petrofabric of chondrule flattening (McSween, 1977); this is consistent within the CV group with a shock stage of ~S3 (Rubin, 2012).

 The Bali-like mineralogy of Grosnaja includes the phyllosilicates saponite and sodium phlogopite replacing Ca-rich minerals in chondrules and CAIs.
 It is unique within its group for containing serpentine and chlorite group phyllosilicates, indicative of higher than normal temperatures during alteration.
 Other secondary minerals present include magnetite, fayalite, andradite, and CaFe-rich pyroxenes.
-In the Allende-like lithologies which are present in all CV3 subgroups, virtually no phyllosilicate or fayalite is found in the chondrules or CAIs.
-Instead, nepheline, sodalite, fayalitic olivine, and CaFe-rich pyroxenes are found indicating a higher temperature of alteration than that experienced in the Bali-like lithology on the CV parent asteroid.
+In the Allende-like lithologies that are present in all CV3 subgroups, virtually no phyllosilicate or fayalite is found in the chondrules or CAIs.
+Instead, nepheline, sodalite, fayalitic olivine, and CaFe-rich pyroxenes are found indicating a higher temperature of alteration than that experienced in the Bali-like lithology on the CVox parent asteroid.

 On the other hand, the ~39 km diameter, C-type asteroid 495 Eulalia was found to have spectral characteristics very similar to Grosnaja, including a "featureless" spectrum, a slight negative slope, and a virtually identical albedo (Fieber-Beyer et al., 2008).
 Moreover, Eulalia is located at the 3:1 Kirkwood Gap (a mean motion resonance located at 2.487 AU) and is predicted to rapidly deliver almost half of its ejected material to Earth crossing orbits; the timing is consistent with the 1.7 m.y.
 CRE age of Grosnaja.
 Then too, using improved techniques to compare the reflectance spectra of meteorites and asteroids, Eschrig et al. (2019 #6336, 2021) determined that the CK group is most closely matched to the K-type asteroids of the Eos family, while the CO/CV chondrites are a good match to the EOS family, L-type, and Cb-type asteroids (see diagram below).